 The risks of combining alcohol and cocaine range from short-term intoxicating effects to long-term health problems.
 Additionally, polydrug use tends to cause people to consume more of each substance than they would if the substances were used individually.
 This behavior increases the chances of developing a substance use disorder.

-Because of the unpredictable and often unforeseen consequences of mixing alcohol and cocaine, medical experts and substance abuse professionals recommend avoiding mixing these substances.
-Harm reduction techniques can be used to slightly reduce the risks of mixing such substances although the safety of polydrug use can never be guaranteed.
+Because of the unpredictable and often unforeseen consequences of mixing alcohol and cocaine, medical experts and substance abuse professionals do not recommend mixing these substances.
+Harm reduction techniques can be used to slightly lower the risks of mixing such substances although the safety of polydrug use can never be guaranteed.

 (October 2018).
 Alcohol.
 Center for Substance Abuse Research. from http://www.cesar.umd.edu/cesar/drugs/alcohol.asp